Naginreed/irl-cae_iOS-Mac/README.md

 - When connection to the Phone is bad quality
 - simple Text "low bitrate"

-**Lost**
+**Brb**
-- When the connection to Phone is lost completely this is shown
+- When the connection to Phone is lost completely or you end the livestream in Moblin on purpose *(for privacy)*
 - old VODs or Clips are often used (For Clips i recommend a Folder named Clips and adding a VLC Media Source *requires [VLC Media Player](https://www.videolan.org/vlc/)*)
-- simple Text "Lost connection..." on Top
-- simple Text "Be right back" on Bottom
+- simple Text "Be right back"

-**Brb**
-- Can be activated by writing !brb in Twitch-Chat
-- Similar to Disconnected
 - Can be switched to when you go to Toilet or have private Conversation for a few Minutes
-- Can be just normal scene with no audio or BRB Scene

 **End**
 - Can be activated by writing !end in Twitch-Chat